 Authenticity is disciplined and stable.

-True authenticity, though, is rooted in personal stability.
-An authentic woman will be aware of her own failings, and --more importantly - won't try to hide them.
+True authenticity is rooted in personal stability.
+An authentic woman will be aware of her own failings, and - more importantly - won't try to hide them.
 This doesn't mean you're indifferent to your weaknesses but are rather willing to be open and humble about them, to learn from them, and to inspire others by overcoming them.
-You are comfortable with yourself, even when aware that you aren't perfect.
+You're comfortable with yourself, even when aware that you aren't perfect.
 This spirit of confidence is both contagious and uplifting.

 Passion is your drive, excitement, and enthusiasm about a project, idea, concept, or business.
 Enthusiasm about a project can be just as encouraging and infectious as a smile to a stranger.
 Perhaps you want to start a nonprofit movement but are not sure how to encourage others to join you.
 People tend to respond well if offered a challenge.
 You can also exhort others to join your cause by appealing to their knowledge of justice and goodness, and by encouraging them to be part of it.
 Those who have difficult backgrounds may have the empathy needed to join your cause, but, besides being passionate, you will also have to demonstrate that you are sincere and compassionate in order for them to support you.

 Women are usually great at persuasion, but this power can be used for good or evil because passion alone can be an influential force for evil.
 It's very contagious.
-Leaders who are wicked, but passionate, about their beliefs and vision can influence a crowd to follow them.
-You can influence, but not for good, unless you combine passion with the other three traits, especially sincerity.
+Leaders who are wicked, but passionate about their beliefs and vision, can influence a crowd to follow them.
+You can influence, but not for good, unless you combine passion with the other three traits, especially integrity.
 Being passionate without being genuine is a typical characteristic of hypocrites, e.g., famous preachers who are highly excitable on stage, but who turn out to be unfaithful to their wives.

 Women are usually great at persuasion, but this power can be used for good or evil because passion alone can be an influential force for evil.